alexyandy2016/fractal/readme.md

 noContent()

 // Generic error response
-// All other error response depends upon this method
+// This is another base method.
+Every other error responses use this.
-// If an instance of Exception is given as the first argument,
+// If an instance of \Exception is given as an argument,
-// this class does its best to properly set message and status code error(string|array|\Exception $message)
+// this class does its best to properly format a message and status code error(string|array|\Exception $message)

 // Respond 401
-unauthorizedError(string|array $message)
+// Note that this actually means unauthenticated unauthorizedError(string|array $message)

 // Respond 403
-forbiddenError(string|array $message)
+// Note that this actually means unauthorized forbiddenError(string|array $message)

 // Respond 404